Frequency-switching Array Enhanced Physical-Layer Security in Terahertz Bands: A Movable Antenna Perspective: Single-BOB-Single-Eve Scenario

-{\bf{Proposition}} \ref{lemma:case 3 1} indicates that in the scenario where $\Delta_{\theta}\Delta_{r} > 0$, a single frequency control method (switching carrier frequency or imposing frequency offset) is sufficient to achieve null steering over Eve.
+{\bf{Proposition} \ref{lemma:case 3 1}} indicates that in scenarios where $\Delta_{\theta}\Delta_{r} > 0$, a single frequency control method (i.e., switching carrier frequency or imposing frequency offset) is sufficient to achieve null steering over Eve.
 The corresponding performance analysis can be found in Sections \ref{sec:case 1} and \ref{sec:second case}, respectively.